prejudice

 2012: The Year of Living Fatly

-Published January 2, 2012 by sleepydumpling
+Published January 2, 2012 by Fat Heffalump

 I don’t do New Year’s Resolutions.
 I see them as the perfect way to set oneself up for disappointment.
 After all, if you really want to do something, setting a New Year’s resolution isn’t going to be enough to push you to do it.
 When we really want to do something, like eat healthier or save money or quit smoking, we just up and do it.
 Using the beginning of a new calendar year really doesn’t work.
 Not to mention that New Year’s resolutions always seem to be about changing oneself to meet other people’s standards.
 Whether it’s dieting or the gym or giving up something… seldom do people really make those resolutions for themselves.
 They make them because they feel they should, or that they have to change themselves to conform to what other people want them to be.